 If you are considering naming your estate the beneficiary for a policy or account, consider that it may have to go through probate court before it is distributed.
 There may also be tax consequences that can decrease the payout.
 Consult with an estate lawyer in Cary NC before making that type of designation.

 When filling out your policies, make sure that you read the instructions to ensure that you are filling out the forms correctly.
 If you have questions, a lawyer with experience in estate planning can help answer them.
-Klish and Eldreth’s estate lawyer in Cary NC has years of experience in estate law and can help you with planning needs.
+Klish and Eldreth’s estate lawyer in Cary NC can help you with planning needs.
 Call now to learn more.

 Also, feel free to contact us with any questions or concerns you may have about estate planning.
 Contact our estate lawyer to schedule a consultation if you have yet to start estate planning.
 It’s never too early to make plans for your wishes upon death.
 In addition, our attorney is here to help you with all your legal matters, whether it be estate planning, trademarking, copyrighting, or DWI issues.